radius-project/docs/docs/content/reference/resource-schema/link-schema/databases/mongodb/index.md

 ### Provision with a Recipe

 [Recipes]({{< ref recipes-overview >}}) automate infrastructure provisioning using approved templates.
-When no Recipe configuration is set Radius will use the Recipe registered as the **default** in the environment for the given resource.
-Otherwise, a Recipe name and parameters can optionally be set.
+You can specify a Recipe name that is registered in the environment or omit the name and use the "default" Recipe.

+Parameters can also optionally be specified for the Recipe.

 ### Provision manually